-Today, we are providing additional information on two of these updates – the revised Policy on the Use of Expired Drugs and Medical Materials in Animals and, regretfully, a recension of extended Carprofen storage times first announced in January.
+Today, we are providing additional information on two of these updates – the revised Policy on the Use, Storage, and Expiration of Substances, Agents, and Medical Materials Used in Animals and, regretfully, a recension of extended Carprofen storage times first announced in January.

 The Institutional Animal Care & Use Committee (IACUC) updated this policy to:

 - More clearly define expectations for the appropriate use and storage of expired drugs and medical materials in animal activities, and

 - More closely align with the federal rules and regulations that govern the use of animals in research.

 The administration and/or use of expired drugs and other substances not only endangers animal welfare but could also compromise the validity of your results.

 Given the seriousness of these concerns and the potential for resulting non-compliance, we ask that all individuals who handle or work with animals as part of their research operations review the following information carefully:

 - The revised policy further clarifies that NO EXPIRED fluids, vehicles, biologics, or drugs – including all anesthetics, analgesics, euthanasia agents, pharmaceuticals, therapeutics, and non-pharmaceutical grade drugs – can be administered to, or used in, animals for ANY veterinary procedure, including euthanasia or any procedure in which the animal is euthanized prior to recovery.